Electron cloud design for Rydberg multi-qubit gates: Appendix C: Comparing Rydberg-dipolar and Rydberg-Fermi gates

-One of the advantages of implementing multi-qubit operations with the proposed Rydberg-Fermi interaction comparing to the conventional Ryd-dipolar schemes is in the absence of intra-component interaction.
+One of the advantages of implementing multi-qubit operations with the single step Rydberg-Fermi scheme comparing to the fast Ryd-dipolar counterpart is in the absence of intra-component interaction.
 To quantify the effects of this unwanted phase on gate performance, the phase sensitive form of fidelity is used